pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/program/sprints_and_receptions.md

 ## Sprints

-*Check back soon for sprint times and directions*

 For those unfamiliar with the term: sprints are cooperative coding sessions where you work side-by-side with other PyOhio participants to improve an open-source project.

 You can: